CryptoLover705/price-bot/README.md

 ```
 You should see a status message that says "active (running)".
 ## Update Python
-Python should be updated to version 3.6 because version 3.5 is not compatible with some libraries
+Python should be updated to version 3.6 or later because version 3.5 is not compatible with some libraries
 ```
-sudo add-apt-repository ppa:jonathonf/python-3.6
+sudo add-apt-repository ppa:jonathonf/python-3.7
 sudo apt update
-sudo apt-get install python3.6 sudo apt-get install python3.6-dev sudo apt-get install python3.6-venv
+sudo apt-get install python3.7 sudo apt-get install python3.7-dev sudo apt-get install python3.7-venv
 ```
 ## Install Python's pip
 Python's pip is a useful tool used to install python libraries